 Chuck Rolls

-The Chuck Roll market decreased last week, and has continued to decrease this week through three days of trading.
-Analysts expect the market to continue to decline through March.
+The Chuck Roll market increased last week, and has continued to climb this week through three days of trading.
+Analysts believe the market will continue to push higher through spring.

 Teres Majors